Is Your Website Purpose Driven?

 A Purpose Driven Website IT IS!

 I think the formality of the word purpose really helps establish how your website should be operating.
-Your website should be a planned part of your business and the basis of just having a website without specific aims and measures probably has very little value to your organization.
+Your website should be a planned part of your business.
+The basis of just having a website without specific aims and measures probably has very little value to your organization.
 So let’s start with the basics to help get you focused on a website with purpose:

 1. What is the primary mission of your website?

 Your mission should be very much determined by your business plan and marketing models.
 Generally most companies are selling services or products.
 Your website will be a “participant” in that process.
 If you are selling Travel services then your websites primary mission might be to establish qualified travel prospects.
 If you are selling online retail your mission would be to sell products online.
-If you are promoting local tourism your mission might be to attract as many visitors as possible to your website so they can see the main attractions of your area.
+Additionally, if you are promoting local tourism, your mission might be to attract as many visitors as possible to your website.
+This way they can see the main attractions of your area.
 Your business really determines your mission and your website should be an extension of achieving that mission.

 2. What is the primary measurement of your website?